webplatform/docs/tutorials/css_animations/index.md

 * The [[css/atrules/@keyframes|'''@keyframes''']] rule declares the full sequence that corresponds to the [[css/properties/animation-name|'''animation-name''']].
 Within the block, keyframes such as 0%, 50%, and 100% behave as selectors that manipulate CSS properties over the duration of the animation.

+* Any CSS property that be transitioned can also be animated.

 * Use [[css/properties/animation-delay|'''animation-delay''']] to pause before executing an animation, using the same time values as for duration.

 * The [[css/properties/animation-iteration-count|'''animation-iteration-count''']] property sets the number of times the animation plays, either as an integer or '''infinite'''.